jordant97/Notes-Understanding-Node-JS/README.md

 server.listen(8000, '127.0.0.1');
 ```

+### API
+- **A set of tools for building a software application**
+- Stands for *Application Programming Interface*.
+On the web the tools are usually made available via a set of URLs which accepts and send only data via HTTP and TCP/IP.

+### Endpoint
+- One URL in a Web API
+- Sometimes that endpoint (URL) does multiple things by making choices based on the HTTP request headers.

+### Serialize
+- **Translating an object into a format that can be stored or transferred**
+- JSON, CSV, XML, and others are popular.
+'Deserialize' is the opposite (converting the format back into an object)

+### Routing
+- Mapping HTTP request to content
+- Whether actual files that exist on the server, or not

 ## 8. NPM and Node Package Manager
 ### Package
 - Package is just a collection of code that you can use it in your code